ivansojivarghese/Infosys_BizHacks2025_AgenticAI/README.md

 # Infosys_BizHacks2025_AgenticAI

-Problem Statement: How might we design a scalable and responsive measurement framework - powered by AI or agentic systems - that can track brand performance and connect it to business metrics such as lead quality, sales velocity, and cleint engagement?
+Problem Statement: How might we design a scalable and responsive measurement framework - powered by AI or agentic systems - that can track brand performance and connect it to business metrics such as lead quality, sales velocity, and client engagement?

 # Setup Instructions: